-Alexander Reichel, Senior Director of Global IT Infrastructure at Vishay Intertechnology, explained: “For an operation like ours, flexibility is key.
+Alexander Reichel, senior director of Global IT Infrastructure at Vishay Intertechnology, explains: “For an operation like ours, flexibility is key.
 Our existing setup had us tied to proprietary hardware, which came with relatively high costs as well as hardware limitations.
 We wanted to be able to create all of the sandbox environments required to run several different SAP projects in parallel, but our existing system only allowed us to create one sandbox at a time.
-That acted as a brake on efficiency improvements, and ultimately profitability; we wanted the flexibility to take on more projects and facilitate business growth.
+That acted as a brake on efficiency improvements, and ultimately profitability; we wanted the flexibility to take on more projects and facilitate business growth.”

 “Since moving to SUSE Linux Enterprise Server for SAP Applications, we estimate we have saved $1 million in hardware and software licensing fees per year.
 That’s a roughly 50% reduction in hardware and OS licensing costs of our SAP environment.”

-Vishay Intertechnology deployed SUSE Linux Enterprise Server for SAP Applications 12 with SUSE Manager as a backup, upgrading from its previous SUSE Linux Enterprise Server for SAP Applications 11 implementation.
+Vishay Intertechnology deployed SUSE Linux Enterprise Server (SLES) for SAP Applications 12 with SUSE Manager as a backup, upgrading from its previous SLES for SAP Applications 11 implementation.

-“This was a smooth and relatively stressfree upgrade,” said Alexander Reichel.
+“This was a smooth and relatively stressfree upgrade,” says Reichel.
 “When we did experience minor issues with SUSE Manager, we were able to directly contact the SUSE team and quickly resolve the problem.
-That level of support is very valuable, and was a key driver of our decision to remain with SUSE Linux Enterprise as our strategic Linux distribution.”
+That level of support is very valuable and was a key driver of our decision to remain with SUSE Linux Enterprise as our strategic Linux distribution.”

-“The latest upgrade has accelerated all of our projects,” said Alexander Reichel.
+“The latest upgrade has accelerated all of our projects,” says Reichel.
 “Before upgrading, we had capacity to run only one development sandbox at a time.
 Now we can run dozens of sandboxes at a time using the Cobbler Linux provisioning application, which works very smoothly with SUSE Linux Enterprise.
-This means we can run multiple projects more quickly and efficiently, and develop the new business tools we need to maintain and to improve our market position.”
+This means we can run multiple projects more quickly and efficiently, and we can develop the new business tools we need to maintain and to improve our market position.”